I2Tunimib/I2T-docs/docs/backend/guide-new-category/introduction.md

 # Introduction

-This section serves as a guide for future developers who may need to introduce a new Service Category.
-It indicates the required steps to integrate the new category both in the **backend** (core logic, API, configuration) and in the **frontend** (UI representation and interaction).

-## Definition of Service Category

 In the I2T framework, a Service Category defines a functional class of modules that can interact with the system through a standardized interface.
 Each category groups services that share a similar purpose and follow a common